CEEMS Exporter

 # If TLS is enabled on Redfish server or Redfish Proxy server

-# with self signed certificates, set it to true to skip TLS
+# with self-signed certificates, set it to true to skip TLS

 # certificate verification.